Evolutionary Optimization of Physics-Informed Neural Networks: Evo-PINN Frontiers and Opportunities: Optimization and Generalization Challenges

 In addition, the PINN optimization landscapes are littered with spurious minima and are more complex than those of usual data-driven DNN models.
 Fig.~\ref{fig:pinn-landscape} illustrates the loss landscapes of PINN and DNN models for the convection-diffusion problem presented in Subsection~\ref{sec:pinn-advantages}.
+To investigate the topological differences in their loss landscapes, we first computed the Hessians of their respective loss functions (i.e., $\mathcal{L}_{\text{PINN}}$ or $\mathcal{L}_{\text{DNN}}$) with respect to the model parameters: $\mathbf{H} = \nabla^2\ \mathcal{L}(\boldsymbol{\boldsymbol{w}})$.
+We then extracted the leading two eigenvectors and eigenvalues of the Hessian (i.e., first two principal Hessian directions) which correspond to the directions of highest curvature in the loss landscape.
+By perturbing the trained models along these dominant eigenvectors and evaluating the resulting loss values, we can obtain a more informative characterization of the local topology than perturbing the model parameters in random directions~\cite{krishnapriyan2021characterizing}.
 This visualization provides evidence of a much higher degree of complexity and ruggedness of the loss landscape for PINN compared to usual data-driven DNN models.
 The smoothness of the latter is conducive to gradient-based algorithms that can easily find descent paths from the point of initialization to a good local optimum that fits the training data well.
 This outcome corroborates the primacy of SGD and its variants in today's deep learning tasks.
 In contrast, the contradictory descent directions from different loss terms encountered during PINN training can adversely impact optimization~\cite{elhamod2020cophy,xiang2022self}.
+It is worth noting that when the loss terms are purely physics-based (e.g., PDE and IC/BC), they are not theoretically contradictory.
+However, during the optimization process, especially when the solution is still far from the true optimum, the local gradient directions of these loss components can still become practically conflicting.
+This issue arises due to the combined effects of neural network expressivity, the structure of the loss landscape (e.g., scales and convergence dynamics), and the limitations of optimizers, which can cause certain objectives to dominate or suppress others during early or intermediate stages of training.